Outdoor Activity Instructors

 • Which role you are applying for: Watersports Instructor or Land-Based Instructor.

-• A brief summary of your outdoor instructing / group leadership experience.
+• A brief summary of your outdoor instructing or group leadership experience.

-• Whether you would like to use our staff campsite accommodation.
+• Whether you would like to use our staff campsite accommodation, if available.